 How can customers leverage DSSI when acquiring new buildings?

-As buildings are shuffled like cards in a hand of poker and they’re changing owners rapidly, there’s an opportunity to leverage our technology, to leverage our 23-plus years in the industry to allow you to do procurement in a more strategic fashion and to reduce the need for your headcount to focus on procurement.
+As buildings are shuffled like cards in a hand of poker and they’re changing owners rapidly, there’s an opportunity to leverage our technology, to leverage our nearly 30 years in the industry to allow you to do procurement in a more strategic fashion and to reduce the need for your headcount to focus on procurement.
 Whether that’s relationships with vendors or analyzing your spend to find greater areas of opportunity and savings, or just less time managing the requests and approvals that are necessary for large purchases, all of those burdens can be lessened with a system like DSSI.

 What are the benefits of partnering with DSSI?